 "message":"Sorry, you are not allowed to create posts as this user.",

-- Now, log into the admin as someone who can create posts
+- Now, log into the WordPress site as someone who can create posts

 - View your cookies in the developer panel and copy the cookie starting with